-The term “stress” can be a bit confusing because there are three types, degrees really, of stress – acute, episodic acute and chronic.
-While it is healthy to experience some stress, chronic stress can be very problematic.
-Anyone experiencing significant stress should strongly consider finding some solutions because chronic stress will eventually solve itself.
+The term “stress” can be a bit confusing because there are three types, degrees really – acute, episodic acute and chronic.
+While it is healthy to experience some, chronic stressors can be very problematic.
+Anyone experiencing significant amounts should strongly consider finding some solutions because the chronic type will eventually solve itself.
 Unfortunately this means a dead you!

-This is the most common of the types of stress.
-The demands and pressures of things that have happened recently and those which you anticipate are where these types of stress come from.
+This is the most common of the type.
+The demands and pressures of things that have happened recently and those which you anticipate are where this type comes from.
 Too much acute stress can wear you down although small doses can add to the excitement of life.
 For instance, bicycling down a mountain trail can be exhilarating.
 At the same time, overdoing it can lead to injury.
 Likewise, some stress is good, but not too much.
-An excess of stress can result in headaches, nausea and psychological stress among other things.
+An excess can result in headaches, nausea and psychological stress among other things.
+It also creates more inflammation.

 Acute is the most common of the 3 types of stress and also the most recognized.
 In fact, it amounts to a list of all the things that have or might go wrong from time to time.
 Jimmy acting up at school, a speeding ticket, meeting a deadline at work and so forth.
 In other words, these are all relatively short-term stressors.
 Thus, there is not enough time for them to cause significant damage.